sspreitzer/flask-hello/README.md

-# Maya
+# flask-hello

-Maya is an examplary flask based web application.
+flask is an examplary flask based web application.
-Its purpose is to demonstrate how flask web applications can be deployed.
+Its purpose is to demonstrate how flask web applications can say hello.

 ## Deploy